-In Canada, this is subdivided a little further to make four classes, but still based on the perceived risks.
+In Canada, this is subdivided a little further to make four classes, but still based on the perceived risk levels.

 For a product to be registered as a medical device, records showing proof of safety and efficacy must be collected, analyzed and presented to the regulatory body before the sale and marketing of the product is allowed in the jurisdiction of interest.
 Furthermore, the company is subject to audit of their Quality Management System on a regular basis.

-As a business owner or clinician, the use of non-approved devices in your clinic to screen or assess patients should be of concern, as the products efficacy and safety have not been demonstrated and risk to both the operator of the equipment and patient have not been ascertained.
+As a business operator in the medical space, the use of non-approved devices in your facility to screen or assess patients should be of concern, as the products efficacy and safety have not been demonstrated and the risk (to both the operator of the equipment and patient) have not been ascertained.